It wouldn’t make sense to risk your entire tank on a cheap heater, right?

-This Hydor In-Line heater is definitely the “gold standard” when in comes to in-line aquarium heaters.
+This Hydor In-Line heater is definitely the “gold standard” when it comes to in-line aquarium heaters.
 It is easy to install and works well right out of the box.
-Based on my experience, this heater keeps water temperature rock solid – I never noticed a fluctuation of more than 1°F.
+It is also extremely reliable – as long as you buy the right power output you will rarely see temperature fluctuations.

-Another big benefit of this Hydor heater (an in-line heaters in general) is the evenness of heat.
-Unlike submersible heaters than sometimes create cold spots, this heater warms every drop of tank water to the same temperate.
+Another reason to use the Hydor heater (and in-line heaters in general) is the evenness of heat dispersal.
+Unlike submersible heaters that sometimes leave cold spots, in-line heaters evenly warm every ounce of tank water that flows past.

 - Extremely stable – never noticed more than a 1°F fluctuation

-- Evenly heats entire aquarium – no more cold pockets!
+- Evenly heats the entire aquarium – no more cold pockets!

 - Easy to set up and use right out of the box

 - Temperature setting can be off by a couple of degrees

 ISTA In-Line Aquarium Heater